Getting Long-Term Disability (LTD) Benefits for Migraines

 In some cases, insurance companies work in their own self-interest instead of prioritizing the interests of the claimant.
 Our attorneys understand how insurance companies can make it difficult for claimants to prove their disabilities by issuing complicated requirements.
 We will review your policy and make sure that no requirement is missed, ensuring that you have the evidence needed to prove that you meet your policy’s definition of disability.

 CCK attorneys have experience working with medical professionals and know exactly what kinds of medical documentation should be provided to meet the terms of your policy.
 Additionally, attorneys may bolster your claim by seeking outside opinions from vocational experts who can review the requirements of your job and assess if you are able to perform its functions.
-Our legal team may also acquire impact statements from personal witnesses who may be able to provide insight as to how your condition affect your daily life.
+Our legal team may also acquire impact statements from personal witnesses who may be able to provide insight as to how your condition affects your daily life.

-Chisholm Chishom & Kilpatrick knows that migraine pain is far more than a simple headache and can be debilitating.
+Chisholm Chisholm & Kilpatrick knows that migraine pain is far more than a simple headache and can be debilitating.
 We want to take the burden of filing for long-term disability insurance off of you so that you can focus on your health and well-being.
 The legal team at CCK is prepared to fight for the long-term disability benefits you deserve.
 For a free consultation, call 800-544-9144 today.

 Share this Post